Can I Be Addicted to My Anxiety Medication?

 No Easy Solution

-While most anxiety disorders have been linked to hyperactivity of the the primitive “fear center” of the brain known as the amygdala, the factors contributing to the onset of anxiety disorders are a myriad of genetic and developmental factors, combined with the life experiences of the individual.
+While most anxiety disorders have been linked to hyperactivity of the primitive “fear center” of the brain known as the amygdala, the factors contributing to the onset of anxiety disorders are a myriad of genetic and developmental factors, combined with the life experiences of the individual.
 With such wide-ranging contributing factors, understanding the mechanics of anxiety disorders has proven incredibly difficult, as has the development of an effective treatment for the condition.
-All of these problems appeared to be solved by the development of Librium and its immediate descendent, Valium.
+All of these problems appeared to be solved by the development of anxiety medication.
+For instance, Librium and its immediate descendant, Valium are in this class of drug.

 “Mother’s Little Helper”